ElementAstro/atom-docs/src/content/docs/en/algorithm/mhash.md

 ---
-title: MinHash Implementation Documentation
+title: MinHash
-description: Detailed documentation for the MinHash algorithm implementation in the atom::algorithm namespace, including utility functions for hexadecimal conversion, class methods for computing signatures, and estimating Jaccard similarity.
+description: Detailed for the MinHash algorithm implementation in the atom::algorithm namespace, including utility functions for hexadecimal conversion, class methods for computing signatures, and estimating Jaccard similarity.
 ---

-# MinHash Implementation Documentation

 ## Overview